adfresca/sdk-unity/README.md

 ### In-App Messaging

 With in-app messaging, you can deliver a message to targeted users.
 Simply put 'Load()' and 'Show()' methods where and when you want to display a message.
-The type of message can be an interstitial image, text, and iFrame webpage.
+The type of message can be an interstitial image, text, or iFrame webpage.
 You can also reward an item to a user with in-app messaging.
 (Please refer to the [Give Reward](#give-reward) section.)
 The message is only displayed when a user's profile matches the in-app messaging campaign's target logics.
 We will discuss more details of the dynamic targeting features in the [Dynamic Targeting](#dynamic-targeting) section.

 ```cs
 void Start ()